Loving those speeding cats

 Most club ski areas provide cosy on-mountain ski accommodation, saving you travelling up the mountain on a daily basis.
 These are a great place to meet other snow lovers.
 Ski accommodation ranges from self-catered budget accommodation to ski lodges with chefs and outdoor hot tubs.

 New Zealand is a good-value destination for a snowboard or ski holiday, especially if you’re travelling to New Zealand from the US, Australia or Europe.
-Expect to pay around NZ$15 to $45 for your après-ski main meal, NZ$25 to $70 per day for full snowboard/ski hire and an average of NZ$35 per day for full ski clothing hire on the mountain.
-A night’s accommodation starts at around NZ$25 for a dorm bed in a hostel and rises to NZ$300 (or more for the ultimate deluxe accommodation!).
-A one-day adult lift pass costs around NZ$90 to $150 at a commercial ski area or around NZ$40 to $100 at a club field.
+Expect to pay around NZ$25 to $55 for your après-ski main meal, NZ$25 to $70 per day for full snowboard/ski hire and an average of NZ$35 per day for full ski clothing hire on the mountain.
+A night’s accommodation starts at around NZ$30 for a dorm bed in a hostel and rises to NZ$300 (or more for the ultimate deluxe accommodation!).
+A one-day adult lift pass costs around NZ$95 to $150 at a commercial ski area or around NZ$50 to $100 at a club field.

 Qualmark, New Zealand tourism’s official mark of quality, is awarded to New Zealand accommodation and transport providers and activity operators.
-Establishments carrying the Qualmark logo have been assessed as trustworthy and professional, and all types of accommodation are rated on a star grading system, telling you exactly what to expect.
+Establishments carrying the Qualmark logo have been assessed as trustworthy and professional, and all types of accommodation are rated using a star system, telling you exactly what to expect.

 New Zealand’s temperate climate means that you can enjoy myriad outdoor activities off the mountains even during peak ski season.
 If you feel like a day off from skiing, the snowy peaks of New Zealand’s mountains provide a great backdrop for water activities or golfing in the winter sun.
 Check out the regional pages for detailed information about the activities and attractions on offer.

 Before heading out to the mountains, you should always check the weather.
 You can find detailed weather reports on New Zealand ski areas and mountains on metservice.com.
-Follow the ‘Mountains & National Parks – Ski Fields’ link and click on the relevant ski field for daily weather reports during the season.
+Click on the relevant ski field for daily weather reports during the season.

-Another option for getting your ski weather updates is Metservice’s Snow Weather App – you can download this for your mobile device here.
+Another option for getting your ski weather updates is MetService’s Snow Weather App – you can download the Snow Weather App for your mobile device here.

 To call fire, police or ambulance services in an emergency, dial 111.